LLM Prompt Duel Optimizer: Efficient Label-Free Prompt Optimization: Prompt Duel Optimizer (PDO)

 \subsection{Efficient Prompt Discovery via Top-Performer Guided Mutation}

 While D-TS identifies the Copeland-optimal prompt within a fixed pool, the broader goal of PDO is to locate the global optimum $p^*$ over a combinatorially large prompt space.
-Since exhaustive search is infeasible, PDO incrementally expands the candidate pool through mutation of top-performing prompts.
+Because exhaustive search is infeasible, PDO, inspired by evolutionary prompt optimization techniques \citep{fernando2023promptbreeder,guo2023evoprompt}, incrementally expands the candidate pool by mutating top-performing prompts and introducing mutation tips that promote variation and diversity without straying too far from high-performing prompts.

 \paragraph{Mutation Procedure.} At round $t$, let the current pool be $\mathcal{P}_t = \{p_1, \dots, p_{K_t}\}$ with the empirical Copeland scores $\widehat{\mathbf{C}}_t:=\bigl(\widehat{C}_t(p)\bigr)_{p\in\mathcal{P}_t}$.
 The procedure is: \begin{enumerate} \itemsep{0pt} \parskip{0pt} \parsep{0pt} \item \textit{Selection:} Choose the top-performing prompt $p^*_t = \arg\max_{p \in \mathcal{P}_t} \widehat{\mathbf{C}}_t$. \item \textit{Mutation:} Generate a variant $p_{\text{new}}$ of $p^*_t$ via template edits, text-gradient guided changes, or LLM-assisted rewrites. \item \textit{Expansion:} Update pool $\mathcal{P}_{t+1} = \mathcal{P}_t \cup \{p_{\text{new}}\}$. \end{enumerate}